dianaKllnd/Understanding-Eye-Movements-Seminar/README.md

 - Notes

-   •  Some notebooks may require additional Python packages; see requirements in the notebooks’ cells or a requirements.txt if provided.
+   •  Some notebooks may require additional Python packages; see requirements in the notebooks’ cells

    •  Ensure your environment has network access if you plan to fetch data or dependencies.